 General

-The Society for the Protection of Nature in Israel (hereinafter – the Society) was founded as an Ottoman society in October 1953 and registered as an society in September 1983.
-The Society is recognized as a public institution as defined in sections 9(2) and 46 to the Income Tax Regulation.
+The Society for the Protection of Nature in Israel (hereinafter – “the Society”) was founded as an Ottoman association in October 1953 and registered as a non-profit in September 1983.
+The Society is recognized as a public institution as defined in sections 9(2) and 46 by the Income Tax Regulation.

-The main aims and activities of the Society are the preservation and education for protecting the values of nature and the treasures of the landscape, nurturing the affinity for the Land of Israel, loving and knowing it, promoting and spreading the idea of nature and the environment, from the beginning of the settlement period, and conducting research and gathering information to promote these goals.
+The main aims and activities of the Society are conservation and education to protect valuable nature and treasures of the landscape, nurturing affinity for the Land of Israel, loving and learning about it, promoting and disseminating ideas about nature and the environment, from the State’s beginnings, and conducting research and gathering information to promote these goals.

-The Financial Statements are arranged according to the format set according to a combined version of statement number 69 and accounting standard #5 Concerning accounting and financial reporting rules by non-profit organizations and accounting standard number 36.
+The Financial Statements are arranged according to the format set by a combined version of Statement Number 69 and Accounting Standard Number 5, concerning accounting and financial reporting rules by non-profit organizations and Accounting Standard Number 36.

 Financial Statements in reported values

-In October 2001, the Israeli Institute for Israeli Accounting Standards Board published the number 12 accounting standard for the “Discontinuance of adjustment of Financial Statements.”
-In accordance with this standard, and according to Accounting Standard number 17, published in December 2002, the adjustment of the Financial Statements for inflation was discontinued as of January 1, 2004.
-Until December 31, 2003, the Society continued to arrange adjusted reports according to the opinion of 36 of the Institute of Certified Public Accountants in Israel.
-The Society implements the provisions of the standard and therefore the adjustment was discontinued, as said, as of January 1, 2004.
+In October 2001, the Israeli Accounting Standards Board issued Accounting Standard No. 12 for the “Discontinuance of adjustment of financial statements.”
+In accordance with this standard and Accounting Standard No. 17, published in December 2002, the adjustment of the financial statements for inflation was discontinued as of January 1, 2004.
+Until December 31, 2003, the Society continued to prepare adjusted reports according to Opinion 36 of the Institute of Certified Public Accountants in Israel.
+The Society implemented the provisions of the standard and therefore the adjustments were discontinued, as said, as of January 1, 2004.

 The Association has arranged its Financial Statements in the past based on the historical cost adjusted to the Consumer Price Index.
 As said, the adjusted amounts, included in the Financial Statements for December 31, 2003, were used as a starting point for the nominal Financial Statement starting on January 1, 2004.
 Accruals made during the period were included in the nominal values.
 Therefore, the basic reports for dates and reporting periods after December 31, 2003, are presented in reported amounts according to accounting standards of the Israeli Accounting Standards Board.